 Henry Fenton has handled a wide range of civil litigation matters in the areas of healthcare, labor and employment, antitrust and other areas of the law.
 He has won many important appellate decisions for physicians and other healthcare providers and has argued several cases in the United States and California Supreme Courts.
 Mr. Fenton has successfully represented hundreds of physicians and other healthcare professionals who have faced accusations or disciplinary investigations by the Medical Board of California or their respective licensing bodies.
-He specializes in providing representation and advice to health care professionals, health care entities and individuals, in the areas of fraud and abuse, medical staff, credentialing, Medicare and MediCal, reimbursement, Stark and Antikickback, DEA, FDA and HIPAA issues, business disputes, long term care, behavioral health, alcohol and substance abuse.
+He specializes in providing representation and advice to health care professionals and health care entities and individuals, in the areas of fraud and abuse, medical staff, credentialing, Medicare and MediCal, reimbursement, Stark and Anti-kickback, DEA, FDA and HIPAA issues, business disputes, long term care, behavioral health and alcohol and substance abuse.

 Henry has successfully represented hundreds of physicians and other healthcare professionals who have faced accusations or disciplinary investigations by the Medical Board of California or their respective licensing boards.
-A sample of Henry’s representations include:
+Some of Henry’s representations include:

 - Resolved case brought against pharmacy by Pharmacy Board in connection with alleged unlawful internet prescribing, seeking over $1,000,000 in fines, for a minimal amount.

 - Advised physicians with respect to disputes pertaining to their contracts and staff privileges at various hospitals and various employers.